sowasser/sowasser.com/_posts/2019-01-03-IEA-poster.md

 ---
-title: "A companion post to my poster "It's wrong but is it useful?
-Validating theoretical models of fish collective behaviour.""
+title: "A companion post to my poster: It's wrong but is it useful?
+Validating theoretical models of fish collective behaviour."
 data: 2019-01-03 10:48:01
 tags: conferences academics
 image: